BlackSound1/redis-clone/README.md

 - **Update the AOF file with the latest version of the DB**: Since the AOF file is just a list of SET ARRAYs, this can become outdated over time as the current state of the actual in-memory DB changes.
 Use `BGREWRITEAOF` to rewrite the AOF file from scratch with only the current versions of each key.
+- **Queue commands into a transaction**: Use `MULTI` to start a transaction.
+This will put you into a sort of 'subshell' "(TX)" where you can queue up commands to run atomically later.
+  You can't use `MULTI` within a transaction.
+Input any commands you want and they will be "QUEUED".
+Use `DISCARD` to leave the transaction without actually executing the commands.
+Otherwise, use `EXEC` to run them all, their replies being output as a list.
 - **End a message**: All RESP messages end with `\r\n`.

 ## Examples